 The Australian Plague Locust Commission (APLC) is responsible for strategically monitoring and managing locusts across NSW, Queensland, South Australia and Victoria where locusts have the potential to have a cross-jurisdictional impact.
 The APLC undertakes both ground and aerial surveillance and aerial control only, generally west of the Newell Highway.

 NSW DPI provides state-wide coordination of locust management when control/coordination becomes beyond the capability of LLS and where aircraft become involved.
-NSW DPI also manages the States insecticide stock and the Pest Insect Destruction Fund.
+NSW DPI also manages the States chemical stock and the Pest Management Fund.

-The LLS coordinate locust management within their district by ensuring that all land managers meet their obligations for locust reporting and control under the Local Land Services Act 2013 (the Act).
-LLS also assists land managers by supplying approved pre-purchased insecticides to Local Land Services ratepayers and giving advice on monitoring and control techniques.
+The LLS coordinate locust management within their district by ensuring that all land managers meet their obligations for locust reporting and control under the Biosecurity Act 2015 (the Act).
+LLS also assists land managers by supplying approved pre-purchased chemicals to Local Land Services ratepayers and giving advice on monitoring and control techniques.

 Land managers are the frontline in the successful monitoring and control of locusts.
 It is vital (and a requirement under the Act) that they take action to notify their LLS of any presence of locusts on their land and control locusts.
 Control is most effective and efficient when locust nymphs are banding (2-3 weeks after hatching).

-LLS ratepayers pay a levy into the PIDF which is administered by NSW DPI on behalf of the Minister for Primary Industries and used for locust program preparedness and response.
+LLS ratepayers pay a Special Purpose Pest Management Rate into the PMF which is administered by NSW DPI on behalf of the Minister for Agriculture and used for locust program preparedness and response.

 Salaries of agency staff are borne by their agency.

-Individual land managers contribute to the overall success of preparedness and response by meeting the operational cost of ground control of locusts on their properties with the cost of insecticide being met by the PIDF for LLS ratepayers.
+Individual land managers contribute to the overall success of preparedness and response by meeting the operational cost of ground control of locusts on their properties with the cost of chemical being met by the PMF for LLS ratepayers.

-Other operational costs are covered by the PIDF, except for government agencies controlling locusts on their own land where the cost is met by the agency concerned.
+Other operational costs are covered by the PMF, except for government agencies controlling locusts on their own land where the cost is met by the agency concerned.

-The Plague Locust Management Group (PLMG) consists of the Director General of NSW DPI (or delegate), the President of NSW Farmers' Association and the LLS Chair which reports to the Minister for Primary Industries.
+The Plague Locust Management Group (PLMG) consists of the Director General of NSW DPI (or delegate), the President of NSW Farmers' Association (or delegate) and the LLS CEO which reports to the Minister for Agriculture.
 The PLMG develops strategic direction for the NSW Plague Locust Program, including implementation triggers, investment thresholds and performance measures.
 This guides the development of appropriate preparedness and response strategies, operational policies and procedures, risk management plans and an annual Strategic Response Plan.

-The Plague Locust Consultative Committee (PLCC) has representation from NSW DPI (including Forestry Corporation of NSW), NSW Farmers' Association, LLS, APLC, NSW Environmental Protection Authority, Crown Lands, and Local Government and Shires Association.
+The Plague Locust Consultative Committee (PLCC) has representation from NSW DPI (including Forestry Corporation of NSW), NSW Farmers' Association, LLS, APLC, Environment, Energy and Science (ESS) Group, Crown Lands, and Local Government and Shires Association.
 The PLCC advises the PLMG on operational and policy matters associated with plague locust control.
 Other government and non government stakeholders provide advice to the PLMG through the PLCC.

 The PLCC consults with other relevant stakeholders as required.